Top Tips to Communicate With Employees Through Crisis

-Question on Screen: How can communicators ensure transparency and support for employees during crisis?
+How can communicators ensure transparency and support for employees during a crisis?

-Alison Davis: Leaders and managers need to really step up and be great communicators, reminding managers of the important role they play in motivating those people.
+Alison: Leaders and managers need to step up and be great communicators and remind managers of the role they play.
 So I think that’s one thought.
 Ann, you might have another thought as well.

-Ann Melinger: I think that’s a really good one, and I think another thing is take that beat before you communicate anything because you really run the risk of coming off tone deaf.
+Ann: I think that’s a really good one.
+And I think another thing is take that beat before you communicate anything because you really run the risk of coming off tone-deaf.
 I’ll admit, I’ve even done it myself.
-I’ve even had to have people on the team be like, “You know what, this is not actually the time for that piece.
+I’ve even had people on the team be like, “You know what, this is not the time for that piece.
 Let’s put that aside.”

-Alison Davis: It is possible to communicate too much.
+Alison: It is possible to communicate too much.
 It probably hasn’t felt like that in the first period of this crisis, but I think that one of the things you can really do is use metrics, use feedback to determine what is the right amount.
-So, it’s a great time to take a breath and assess what’s the right cadence, what’s the right amount, what’s the right use of channels, all those good things.
+So, it’s a great time to take a breath and assess what’s the right cadence?
+What’s the right amount?
+What’s the right use of channels?
+All those good things.